-Records management proceeds from the assumption that information is a resource which must be managed if it is to be used effectively, good records management is of key importance to good management.
+Records management proceeds from the assumption that information is a resource which must be managed.
+To be used effectively, good records management is of key importance to good management.

-Tenterfield Shire Council operates in an accountable and community orientated environment, Council is committed to maintaining a records management program that meets its business needs and accountability requirements.
+Council operates in an accountable and community orientated environment, Council is committed to maintaining a records management program that meets its business needs and accountability requirements.